Eli-BH/Twitter_Bot/README.md

 ## Usage <a name = "usage"></a>

+v 0.5 - Run python3 twitter_bot.py with an argument to start the function
+for example run python3 twitter_bot.py count, to run the count() function. the auto() function needs a second argument to use as the search query. example python3 twitter_bot.py #photography #puppies #cars. you can use multiple arguments, the bot will randomly choose one of the inputed queries every 5 likes.
+The functional arguments are
+-auto \*requires additional arguments
+-followers
+-followAll
+-counts
+-unfollow

-v1 - change the 'auto_like()' function to any of the other functions to perform the operation. unfollow_nonfollowers(): unfollows all non following friends follow_followers(): follows all following friends check_followers(): outputs the current followers.
+v 0.1 - change the 'auto_like()' function to any of the other functions to perform the operation. unfollow_nonfollowers(): unfollows all non following friends follow_followers(): follows all following friends check_followers(): outputs the current followers.